brucelawson/onboarding/README.md

 - Our [Shop dashboard](https://smashing-commerce.netlify.com/)
 - Slack (https://smashingeditorial.slack.com/).
 	- Make sure to join our [#standup](https://smashingeditorial.slack.com/messages/CD2FP7P97/) channel!
+- Sizeup (an app to move split your screen quick & easy)
+- Stripe (and Paypal)
+- Sublime (most will prefer [Visual Studio](https://visualstudio.microsoft.com/), which is free)
+- Textexpander (tremendously helps you write code and emails)
 - Your own email address

 That's a number of other services we use every now and then: